fnk0/Android-Wear-Codelab/README.md

 ###### 3. Check that your name and the destination is right and click in Finish.
 Android studio will generate all the necessary sizes for the notificiation icon as well the necessary folders.
 ![add-asset3](https://raw.githubusercontent.com/fnk0/Android-Wear-Codelab/master/tutorial-assets/add-asset3.png)

+#### Changing our App Icon:

+The android wear notifications by default have an icon embed to it.
+So let's change the icon so our notifications are even more unique!

+* Grab the app icon from from [here](https://github.com/fnk0/Android-Wear-Codelab/blob/master/assets/wear-codelab-icon.png) our use any other image you want.
+* Repeat the same process of adding the notification Icon but this time select Launcher Icons.
+Ps: Do not change the name this time.
+If we leave ic_launcher as the name it will override our standard icon.
+* Click in Finish and now we are all set!

+#### Creating the Main Activity XML-Layout